Delta Entry Requirements

 If you decide you are ready to take the next step, download our Delta application.
-Alternatively, find out more about the IH Bangkok Delta course at our centre in Bangkok or you can contact us at firstname.lastname@example.org.
+Alternatively, find out more about the IH Bangkok and IH Chiang Mai Delta course by visiting our centre in Bangkok or Chiang Mai, or you can contact us at firstname.lastname@example.org.

-The Delta Modules (Diploma in English Language Teaching) is an internationally recognized advanced teaching qualification for those who already have substantial experience of teaching English to speakers of other languages and are ready to progress in their chosen career.
+The Delta Modules (Diploma in English Language Teaching) is an internationally recognized advanced teaching qualification for those who already have substantial experience in teaching English to speakers of other languages and are ready to progress in their chosen career.
 The Delta will help you to:

 - Deepen your understanding of the principles and practice of teaching the English language to adults